codeclimate/codeclimate-rubocop/config/contents/lint/useless_times.md

-This cop checks for uses of `Integer#times` that will never yield (when the integer <= 0) or that will only ever yield once (`1.times`).
+Checks for uses of `Integer#times` that will never yield (when the integer <= 0) or that will only ever yield once (`1.times`).